Seth Putnam: Personality

 after a show when Putnam introduced his mother to Chang, he remarked that they had met earlier when he pulled Putnam's mother out from the show's moshpit, causing Putnam to become aggressive and threaten Chang, much to the confusion of everyone present.

 Putnam was also good friends with Pantera frontman Philip Anselmo.
 Anselmo used to get Anal Cunt to open for Pantera whenever they went through Boston.
 Anal Cunt opened for Pantera three times.
 There is also footage of Putnam singing "Suicide Note Part II" with Anselmo at a show in 1998.

 In 2019, Brutal Truth and Venomous Concept vocalist Kevin Sharp did an interview with Metal Underground and talked about a conversation he had with Seth after his coma.
 He also said that Putnam was an "encyclopedia of music".

-According to Eyehategod vocalist Mike Williams Putnam was a normal guy off-stage and very quiet and soft-spoken.
-Williams also stated that he used to call Putnam, who he has known since 1988, long distance from the Chevron gas station that he worked at, so that all his calls would be charged to Chevron.
+According to Eyehategod vocalist Mike Williams, Putnam was a normal guy off-stage and very quiet and soft-spoken.
+Williams also stated that he used to call Putnam, whom he had known since 1988, long distance from the Chevron gas station that he worked at, so that all his calls would be charged to Chevron.

 1993 arrest

-On August 26, 1993, Anal Cunt played a show at Nightbreak in San Francisco, California and started their set with their song "Iron Funeral" and played Blur Including New H.C.
-Song after and during the second song, a woman later identified as Elizabeth Quigley grabbed Putnam's microphone.
+On August 26, 1993, Anal Cunt played a show at Nightbreak in San Francisco, California.
+During the second song, a woman later identified as Elizabeth Quigley grabbed Putnam's microphone.
 Putnam then turned around and swung the microphone, hitting Quigley in the face.

-Anal Cunt members John Kozik, Tim Morse, and Paul Kraynak eventually stopped playing and audience members (including Quigley) started to yell at Putnam, telling him to leave the venue and repeatedly saying "Call the fucking cops!" along with several insults directed towards Putnam, who was eventually arrested and spent the night in a San Francisco jail.
+Anal Cunt members John Kozik, Tim Morse, and Paul Kraynak eventually stopped playing and audience members (including Quigley) started to yell at Putnam, telling him to leave the venue, repeatedly calling for the police to be called, and directing insults towards Putnam.

+Putnam was eventually arrested, and spent the night in a San Francisco jail.
 He was bailed out the next morning by Kozik.
-On October 19 of that year, Putnam received a letter from Michael Spadaccini who was Quigley's attorney informing him that a civil action is being filed against him for assault, when Putnam went to court he was found guilty and fined $1200.
-A video of this show exists and can be found on YouTube, a cassette recording of this show was released on a live 7-inch called "Breaking the Law" which was disguised as a bootleg due to the band's contract with Earache Records.
-The track after the Nightbreak show is the sound of a jail cell door slamming that was recorded by Yaz who is credited as the "party technician" in the 7-inch while Kozik was bailing Putnam out of jail.
-Pictures of the letter, Putnam's bail record, and a newspaper clipping of the show on Side B were included in the 7-inch, it also includes liner notes by Robert Williams from Siege.
+Quigley pursued a civil action against Putnam.
+He was found liable, and fined US $1,200.

+A video of the show can be found on YouTube, while a cassette recording of this show was released on a live 7-inch called "Breaking the Law".
+The 7-inch was disguised as a bootleg due to the band's contract with Earache Records.
+Pictures of the letter informing Putnam of the civil sit, Putnam's bail record, and a newspaper clipping of the show were included in the 7-inch, it also includes liner notes by Robert Williams from Siege.